-The Lavazza Group’s commitment to sustainability has not gone unnoticed, as revealed by the ‘Global CR RepTrak®’, a major international study on the perception of Corporate Responsibility.
-In 2019, Lavazza was ranked among the top ten companies in the world in terms of Corporate Responsibility, leading the way in the Food & Beverage sector.
+Our commitment to sustainability has not gone unnoticed, as revealed by the ‘Global CR RepTrak®’, a major international survey of the perceived Corporate Responsibility.
+In 2019, Lavazza was ranked among the world's top ten companies in terms of Corporate Responsibility programmes and headed the ranking in the Food & Beverage sector.

 The Priority Goals

-For a closer integration of corporate objectives and the Sustainable Development Goals (SDGs), the Lavazza Group has identified the SDGs that are most impacted by its activities.
-The result is the 4 “Priority Goals”, i.e. the four main SDGs directly linked to corporate objectives, and that the Group pledges to further as part of its business strategy and in every sustainability programme:
+For a closer integration of corporate objectives and the Sustainable Development Goals (SDGs), we identified the SDGs that are most impacted by our activities.
+This resulted in the 4 “Priority Goals”, the four main SDGs directly linked to corporate objectives and that we pledge to further as part of our business strategy and all our sustainability programmes.

 Finally, with a bearing on all the Priority Goals and a crucial factor in attaining them, comes ‘Goal 17 – Partnerships for the Goals’; a tool to strengthen the sustainable development programmes.